-Stross has built a remarkably complex society.
-From Freya's collection of the memory chips of her dead siblings to the hair-raisingly genteel recreation of aristocratic society, he has built a community of those who aren't human but think like humans.
+Stross has built a remarkably complex From Freya's collection of the memory chips of her dead siblings to the hairraisingly genteel recreation of aristocratic society, he has built a community of those who aren't human but think like humans.

 However, having done that, he proceeds to see how many Heinlein tropes he can redo in a tour of the new Solar System.
 I mean, having Freya's nipples go "Spung!"
-[Page 142; also "The Number of the Beast - "1979, NHOL G.189, passim] This is one of those things that is too dumb to be serious and too lame to be satirical.
+[Page 142; also "The Number of the Beast - "1979, NHOL G.189, passim This is one of those things that is too dumb to be serious and too lame to be seemed more like something from Terry book is more The Rolling Stones (1952; NHOL in this one; only as background, something to thinking-out seems to be less sure.